mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

     | Base API URL      | `MISTRAL_BASE_URL`                        |

     To use Mistral with Vizro-AI, you can either use their API, which comes with [an associated cost](https://mistral.ai/technology/#pricing), or you could use their models for free under the Apache 2.0 license.
 In that case you need to setup the model API yourself.
 You can check [all available Mistral models including pricing on their website](https://docs.mistral.ai/getting-started/models/models_overview).
 This will also explain which version the below string acronyms currently point to.
+    Before usage, please review Mistral guidelines on risk mitigation to understand potential model limitations and best practices.
+More details on responsible usage can be found on this [link](https://docs.mistral.ai/capabilities/guardrailing/#guardrailing-results-with-mistral-safety-prompt).

     - `mistral-large-latest`
     - `open-mistral-nemo`